TamannaVerma99/JSON-Editor-Project/README.md

 # JSON Schema Tour 🚀

 Welcome to the JSON Schema Tour!
 This beginner-friendly project is designed to take you on an exciting journey into the world of JSON and JSON Schema validation.
-Whether you're a seasoned developer or just starting out, this tour will guide you through the basics of JSON Schema validation using the latest Draft 2020-12 specifications.
+Whether you're a seasoned developer or just starting out, this tour will guide you through the basics of JSON Schema using the latest Draft 2020-12 specifications.

 ## Features